zachhhhh/WhisperLiveKit/README.md

     - Open your browser at `http://localhost:8000` (or replace `localhost` and `8000` with whatever you specified).
     - The page uses vanilla JavaScript and the WebSocket API to capture your microphone and stream audio to the server in real time.

-### How the Live Interface Works
+## How the Live Interface Works

 - Once you **allow microphone access**, the page records small chunks of audio using the **MediaRecorder** API in **webm/opus** format.
 - These chunks are sent over a **WebSocket** to the FastAPI endpoint at `/asr`.
 - The Python server decodes `.webm` chunks on the fly using **FFmpeg** and streams them into the **whisper streaming** implementation for transcription.
 - **Partial transcription** appears as soon as enough audio is processed.
-The “unvalidated” text is shown in **lighter or grey color** (i.e., an ‘aperçu’) to indicate it’s still buffered partial output.
-Once Whisper finalizes that segment, it’s displayed in normal text.
+The "unvalidated" text is shown in **lighter or grey color** (i.e., an 'aperçu') to indicate it's still buffered partial output.
+Once Whisper finalizes that segment, it's displayed in normal text.
 - You can watch the transcription update in near real time, ideal for demos, prototyping, or quick debugging.

 ### Deploying to a Remote Server